KDE/documentation-develop-kde-org/content/docs/apps/sensor-faces/_index.md

 It declares two options.
 A boolean option `showRectangle` that can either be `true` or `false` and an option `rectangleText` that will hold some.
 By default the rectangle will be shown and the text is "Rectangle".
-Options can have multitude of types like `Int, StringList, Double, Color,...`.
+Options can have a multitude of types like `Int, StringList, Double, Color,...`.
 [The KConfigXT tutorial]({{< ref "docs/features/configuration/kconfig_xt" >}}) gives a good introduction to the file format and the available data types.